 How to Correctly Store Chaga Tea

 If you’re fortunate enough to live in a region where you can get fresh chaga, you’d need to know how to correctly store the mushrooms.
-Fresh chaga is susceptible to mold, so any type of moisture may be extremely damaging to it.
-If you have fresh chaga on-hand, make sure that your supply is completely dry before storage.
-Here is a guide on how to store your fresh chaga correctly:15
+Fresh chaga is susceptible to mold, so any type of moisture can be extremely damaging to it.
+If you have fresh chaga on hand, make sure that your supply is completely dry before storage.
+Here’s how to store your fresh chaga correctly: 14

 Chaga Tea Side Effects and Contraindications

 While chaga tea boasts of impressive health benefits, its consumption may amplify the symptoms of numerous conditions, which include:15